The new James Bond movie, ‘No Time to Die’ is almost upon us. VTO uncovers a surprising secret behind the 007 franchise!

-Whilst these voice overs where designed to help the European ‘English speaking market’ understand other Europeans, it was somewhat more radical in ‘You Only Live Twice’.
+Whilst these voice overs were designed to help the European ‘English speaking market’ understand other Europeans, it was somewhat more radical in ‘You Only Live Twice’.

 EON latching onto the fast-growing Japanese market and ever-increasing interest in the Bond franchise, decided to cast Mie Hama in the role of Kissy Suzuki.
-A star of over sixty Japanese films (and hence a huge potential Japanese fan base for the Bond movie), Mie seemed ideal for a role in the Bond film… but despite being sent to London for three months’ English tutoring, once again Nikki van der Zyl (native German) dubbed Mie’s English with a Japanese accent – stepping in to save the day, a la James Bond!
+She was a star of over sixty Japanese films, with the potential to gather a large Japanese fan base for the Bond movie, and seemed ideal for a role in the Bond film.
+Mie was sent to London for three months to undergo English tutoring, yet Nikki van der Zyl (native German) dubbed Mie’s English with a Japanese accent – stepping in to save the day, a la James Bond!

-Voice Talent Online are a British company specializing in localization for video and audio.
+Voice Talent Online is a British company specializing in localization for video and audio.